 As a Seattle-based business, we have a special place in our hearts for Mariners baseball.
 So, in 1999, we were thrilled to become the naming-rights sponsor of their hometown ballpark.
 Ever since, Safeco Insurance® has provided Seattle fans with countless memories, good times and one of the best ballparks in baseball.

-At the close of our 15th anniversary season, we went behind the scenes at Safeco Field for a look at the people who bring our wonderful ballpark to life and the technology that makes it one of Major League Baseball’s gems.
+At the close of our 15th anniversary season in 2014, we went behind the scenes at Safeco Field for a look at the people who bring our wonderful ballpark to life and the technology that makes it one of Major League Baseball’s gems.
 Watch our videos and read on below to learn the ins, the outs and the ground rules of Safeco Field.

 What makes Safeco Field one of the best ballparks in the country?
 Some incredible people and technology, for starters.